rhyslwells/Data-Archive/content/standardised/Data Ingestion.md

 topic:
 filename:
 ---
 Data ingestion is the process of collecting and importing raw data from various sources ([[Database]], [[API]], [[Data Streaming]] services) into a system for processing and analysis, and can be performed in batch and realtime ingestion.
+The goal is to gather raw data that can be processed and analyzed.

 Used for building [[Data Pipeline]]